fnaumenko/isChIP/README.md

 Mapping one chromosome to the whole reference genome leads to the appearance of short local discontinuities of alignment, ‘gaps’, corresponding to low mappability regions.
 This observation holds true for all aligner.
 Typically, generation of background for all chromosomes eliminates this issue.<br>
-Notably, this process is time consuming and is justified only in the case of subsequent use of the alignment, for example, for comparison with experimental FastQ or to validate aligners.
+Notably, this process is unnecessarily time consuming and is justified in the case of subsequent use of the alignment, for example, for comparison with experimental FastQ or to validate aligners.<br>
-When validating peak detectors on one or some chromosomes, it is more advantageous to use a direct SAM output format (see `-F|--format`).<br>
 The established option `-c|--chr` makes this option negligible.<br>
 In *control* mode is ignored.<br>
 Default: `ON`